Back to News

 Reduced Profit Margins and Business Closures

-Energy prices have fallen from their peak in 2022, but still don't look like they'll be returning to pre-pandemic levels anytime soon.
+Although wholesale energy prices eased from their 2022 peak, the pressure hasn't lifted: retail costs climbed again through 2025 and 2026 as rebates wound down, and fresh global fuel shocks have kept prices volatile.
+They still don't look like they will return to pre-pandemic levels anytime soon.
 This has led to expansion plans being curtailed, hiring being slowed, and investment in growth taking a back seat.
 This has led to what some are calling a 'per capita recession'.

 Solutions to the Energy Crisis: What Can Be Done